Ease of Use

 Custom Fields integration is included as well, and ACF, Toolset, and Pods are supported within the editor.
 So you can use these plugins to create dynamic layouts like a portfolio page, real estate listing, or a restaurant menu.

-This video explains how you can design entire website with the Elementor Theme Builder.
+This video explains how you can design an entire website with the Elementor Theme Builder.

-Elementor WooCommerce Builder is similar to the Theme Builder, but it can be used to design all WooCommerce related pages in WordPress.
+Elementor WooCommerce Builder is similar to the Theme Builder, but it’s main purpose is helping you to design WooCommerce related pages in WordPress.

 With the WooCommerce Builder, you can create a custom products page, add to cart page, product categories, and shop page.

 WooCommerce specific content widgets are included in the editor to help with the page setup.
 Some of those widgets are:

 - Product Price

 - Product Rating